nvmcr/DataScience_HandBook/DBMS/README.md

 Pessimistic concurrency control assumes that conflicts between transactions are likely to occur, and takes a cautious approach to concurrency.
 It uses locking mechanisms to prevent concurrent access to data, ensuring that only one transaction can access a particular data item at a time.
 For a database element, a transaction must acquire a lock before reading or writing to the data element.
 Once a txn is done with that element, it releases the lock.
 If another transaction wants to access a data element, it should wait for that element to be releases from lock.

+Now we are having this locks and making queues to make transactions serializable.
+But this approach will make schedules slow and hinder concurrency.
+### 2 Phase Locking
+The main idea is, for a transaction, we do all locks before any unlock.

+In 2PL, transactions are divided into two phases: the growing phase and the shrinking phase.
+In the growing phase, transactions acquire locks on the data items they need before accessing them.
+Once a lock is acquired, it cannot be released until the shrinking phase.
+This ensures that no other transaction can access the same data item until the lock is released.

+The shrinking phase begins when the transaction has completed all of its read and write operations and is ready to release its locks.
+In this phase, the transaction releases all of its locks, allowing other transactions to access the locked data items.

+The two-phase locking protocol ensures serializability by enforcing the following rules:

+* A transaction can acquire a lock only if it does not conflict with any other lock currently held by other transactions.
+* Once a transaction releases a lock, it cannot acquire any new locks.
+* All locks acquired by a transaction must be held until the transaction completes.

+While the two-phase locking protocol provides a high degree of concurrency while ensuring consistency, it has some limitations and problems that can affect the performance and scalability of a database system.
+Some of the main problems with 2PL are:

+1. Deadlocks

+Deadlocks can occur when two or more transactions are waiting for each other to release locks that they need to continue their execution.
+This can happen when transactions acquire locks in different orders, leading to a circular dependency that cannot be resolved without aborting one of the transactions.
+An example of a deadlock situation is say we have three transactions say T1 which needs element A and B, T2 which needs element B and C and T3 which needs C and A. According to 2Pl, T1 locks A and concurrently T2 locks B and T3 locks C. Each transcation does few operations but now T1 needs B but it is locked by T2 which needs C which is locked by T3 which needs a that is locked by T1.
+So transactions just wait forever.
+We can detect this by precedence graph cycle.
+If there is a cycle, we rollback and start over again.

 # References